cneralich/tfe-tfc-migration-tool/README.md

 ## Outputs

 Each of the supported operations outlined above are performed by separate functions that are all chained together as part of the overall migration progress.
 It’s important to highlight that many of the functions are designed to return outputs after completion that are then consumed as required arguments by other subsequently-run functions.
-As noted above, all of these outputs will be returned in the terminal once the migration is complete, and it's highly recommended to save these outputs to a file (see instructions above) for use in future operations.
+As noted above, all of these outputs will be returned in the terminal once the migration is complete, though it's highly recommended to save these outputs to a file (see instructions above) for use in future operations.
 For clarity, the following outputs are currently created and returned in JSON format:

 * `teams_map`: a dictionary that maps the team ID from the source organization to the corresponding team ID that's created in the target organization
 * `ssh_keys_map`: a dictionary that maps the SSH key ID from the source organization to the corresponding SSH key ID that's created in the target organization